 If you are interested in obtaining a residence permit in Malta, or Malta citizenship, please contact our immigration lawyers.

 Maltese citizenship by naturalization

-The Individual Investor Programmme or IIP was launched at the beginning of 2020 and it represents a new citizenship program.
+The Individual Investor Program or IIP was launched at the beginning of 2020 and it represents a new citizenship program.
 The Maltese passport is offered at the time citizenship is gained.
-This programme comes with a series of benefits, like living working, and study in any EU country, plus visa-free travel to more than 180 countries worldwide.
-Among the requirements to enter this programme we mention the exceptional Direct Investment which implicates a donation of EUR 600,000 for 36 months residency in Malta or EUR 750,000 for a one-year residency.
+This program comes with a series of benefits, like living working, and study in any EU country, plus visa-free travel to more than 180 countries worldwide.
+Among the requirements to enter this program we mention the exceptional Direct Investment which implicates a donation of EUR 600,000 for 36 months of residency in Malta or EUR 750,000 for a one-year residency.
 Philanthropic donations of at least EUR 10,000 are required.
-This new investment programme allows foreigners to gain Maltese citizenship under the Citizenship for exceptional Services programme and an investment of EUR 650,000.
-All the legal aspects of this new programme can be explained by one of our Maltese immigration lawyers.
+This new investment program allows foreigners to gain Maltese citizenship under the Citizenship for Exceptional Services program and an investment of EUR 650,000.
+All the legal aspects of this new program can be explained by one of our Maltese immigration lawyers.

 Investment benefits in Malta

 A wide range of investment programs is available in Malta, for EU and non-EU nationals looking for great standards of living, a proper healthcare system, education, and many more.
 A series of benefits come with these investment programs, like free movement with a Maltese passport, for applicants and family members.
 The transfer of funds between EU countries is permissive for holders of Maltese passports.
 The same thing is available to EU products, as free movement and transfers are available in the EU.
 The taxation system in Malta is quite appealing to foreigners wanting to invest in this country.
 Plus, the tax minimization options can be implemented in any kind of company registered in Malta.
 Our immigration lawyers in Malta can tell you more about the requirements for entering this country.
 Support for a residence permit in Malta can be solicited.